mspnp/aks-baseline/10-validation.md

    > :bulb: A TLS warning will be present due to using a self-signed certificate.

-## Validate reader access to namespace a0005
+## Validate reader access to the a0008 namespace. _Optional._

-In the [aad step](./03-aad.md) you created an Azure AD security group that maps to the 'Azure Kubernetes Service RBAC Reader' role in Kubernetes.
-You may have assigned this reader role either by using Kubernetes RBAC backed directly by Azure AD or by Azure RBAC mechanism.
-If you want to test this assignment it you may want to create and add a user to that role.
-And you may be able to connect to the cluster by using this user and will be restricted to a readonly view of the a0005 namespace.
+When setting up [Azure AD security groups](./03-aad.md) you created a group to be used as a "reader" for the namespace a0008.
+If you want to experience this RBAC example, you'll want to add a user to that group.
+If Azure RBAC is your cluster's Kubernetes RBAC backing store, then that is all that is needed.
+If instead Kubernetes RBAC is backed directly by Azure AD, then you'll need to ensure that you've updated and applied the [`rbac.yaml`](./cluster-manifests/a0008/rbac.yaml) according to the instructions found at the end of the [Azure AD configuration page](./03-aad.md).
+No matter which backing store you use, the user assigned to the group will then be able to `az aks get-credentials` to the cluster and you can validate that user is limited to a _read only_ view of the a0008 namespace.

 ## Validate Web Application Firewall functionality